lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 Some of the preprocessing operations carried out in the dataset to prepare this dataset envolved:

 - **PCA transforming** $B$, $D$, $H$ and $T$ down to one component.
-These particular features had 3 measures associated to them each hour: the maximum and minimum value within the hour as well as the instant measurement.
+These particular features had 3 measures associated to them in each hour: the maximum and minimum value within the hour as well as the instant measurement.
 - **Removing observations with spurious values**, for example negative solar radiation or precipitation, temperatures inferior to 10°C as these are extremely rare in the area of study, solar radiation greater than 8000 kJ/m², etc.
 - **Applying a data imputation technique** as an attempt to reconstruct at least part of the data lost due to data quality problems (see section [Data Imputation](#data-imputation)).
-- **Filtered the stations based on number of observations** as only stations with relevant amount of years of observation were necessary to build the train and test sets.
+- **Filtering the stations based on number of observations** as only stations with relevant amount of years of observation were necessary to build the train and test sets.
 For this filtering, only stations with 7 years worth of valid observations were considered.
 - **Reformatting datetime columns** in order standardize the observations and properly adjust the daylight saving time across the years (some of the years in records had an extra daylight saving hour which had to be accounted for; others didn't, which caused inconsistencies).
 - **Adjusting of target variable**, which envolved first filtering the observations to select only a fixed window for the observations, *i.e.* only hourly observations between 7:00 and 18:00 (local time) were selected.
+After the operations of normalizing daylight saving time and selecting the proper time window, the solar radiation could safely be shifted in one hour ahead to get the associated value for the next hour.
 - **Data normalization** using the [Robust Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).
 - **Applying temporal holdout split** to obtain the train and test sets.
 Out of the Jan/2001 to Jun/2021 period available when this project was developed, 2001-2018 (inclusve) was selected for training and the remaining data (2019-2021) for testing.
 After the split, the observations in the training set were shuffled.

 ### Data Imputation

 Given the amount of information lost in missing values, an imputation technique was introduced attempting to artificially reconstruct at least part of the missing data and improve training.
 As these phenomena are highly dependent on the geographical relation between data colecting points, specially the distance between the stations, the choice was to employ the [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting) (IDW) for each of the features.
-The idea behind this is that closer reference values should have a greater influence in the interpolated value that reference points further apart.
+The idea behind this is that **closer reference values should have a greater influence in the interpolated value that reference points further apart**.

 The following pseudo-algorithm explains how the IDW imputation was carried out.
 When a station `s0` is undergoing IDW imputation we first select a set of `nearby_stations` based on the [Haversine Distance](https://en.wikipedia.org/wiki/Haversine_formula) between `s0` and `all_avaliable_stations`; then for every invalid value of `feature` at a timestamp `t` in `s0`, we look for valid values of `feature` on the same timestamp `t` across all selected `nearby_stations`.
 When the number valid observations in `nearby_stations` exceeds `min_required_stations_for_imputation`, `feature` is interpolated via IDW using the Haversine Distance as weight.